Becoming an Amateur Radio Operator?

 To start with, come along to one of the Amateur Radio Experimenters Group meetings and meet some active Amateur Radio operators.
 They can give you an idea of what you can do inside the hobby.

 Next, one of the best ways to get your license is to RES16logo_150study online.
-One of the very well known online course providers is the Radio & Electronics School which is setup specifically to help you get your amateur radio license.
+One of the very well known online course providers is the Radio & Electronics School which is setup specifically to help you get your amateur radio license, and is well suited for Standard and Advanced license training.

 After completing the course, you then need to sit an assessment.
 AREG has the ability to arrange an assessment to be conducted for you in conjunction with other radio clubs in Adelaide.